-As a site, our actions allowed us to partially meet our goal of all "scholars meaningfully engaged in rigorous, standards-aligned, culturally responsive academic programming".
+Our actions, together, provided the means to partially meet our goal of all "scholars meaningfully engaged in rigorous, standards-aligned, culturally responsive academic programming".
 We provided multiple curriculum materials to meet the varied needs of our students.
-We continued the use of technology for seamless curriculum delivery, and ensured interventions with targeted materials such as SIPPS, Eureka Math and assessment monitoring: IReady, Dibels.
+We renewed classroom libraries with culturally representative books, infused technology for seamless curriculum delivery, and ensured just-in-time interventions with targeted materials, SIPPS, Wit & Wisdom, Eureka Math and assessment monitoring iReady and mClass.
+Implementing varied materials enabled us to fully realize academic content, provide full access to CCSS and ELD materials for English Learners, and ensure all students engaged with standards aligned materials.